 I know a therapist, school, or center that claims to practice the “Doman Method.”
 Are they qualified to be teaching this program?

 There are those around the world who claim to do “The Doman Method.”
-When someone claims that they are experts in “The Doman Method” – they certainly are not.
-First of all, if they knew Glenn Doman and understood his philosophy that would know better than to use the term “Doman Method” which he strongly disliked.
+When someone claims that they are experts in “The Doman Method,” they certainly are not.
+First of all, if they knew Glenn Doman and understood his philosophy they would know better than to use the term “Doman Method,” which he strongly disliked.
 Instead, it is highly likely that they have little or no knowledge about the work of Glenn Doman and The Institutes.
-If they actually followed the program and philosophy taught by Glenn Doman and The Institutes the world would be a better place because children would be getting better.
 We spend a great deal of time evaluating and programming each child.
 But sadly they do not.
 Often they take bits and pieces and create their own version of what they think the program would be.
 Usually their version is a pale shadow of our program and, as a result, the child does not progress as he should.
-Sometimes they do the opposite of what we teach and use the name Glenn Doman.
+Sometimes they do _the opposite_ of what we teach and use the name Glenn Doman.
 This is harmful to children and parents everywhere.
 It is also harmful to The Institutes.

 The Institutes for the Achievement of Human Potential serves children from all over the world.
 The international headquarters is located in Philadelphia, Pennsylvania, USA.
 Qualified branches of The Institutes are The Doman Kenkyusho in Tokyo, Japan.
 The Institutes have offices in Aguascalientes, Mexico, and Belem, Brasil.
 The Institutes presents courses for parents in Philadelphia, Japan, Mexico, and Singapore.